pablocael/pynear/README.md

 # Introduction

-pyvptree is a python library, developed in C++, for efficient KNN search using L2 distance (for points in multidimensional space using VPTreeL2Index), or Hamming distances (for binary features represented by uint8 type, using VPTreeBinaryIndex).
+pyvptree is a python library, internally built in C++, for efficient KNN search using L2 distance (for points in multidimensional space using VPTreeL2Index), or Hamming distances (for binary features represented by uint8 type, using VPTreeBinaryIndex).

 # How this library works